8 Ridiculous Business Ads that Worked

 The ad was commented on social media by many media personalities, including the editor of the Huffington Post and the host of CNN.

-The news feed was also covered by most of the major American publications, such as The Times, Guardian, and Independent.
+The news feed was also covered by most major American publications, such as The Times, Guardian, and Independent.
 And the most popular copy of the video on YouTube has received over 7 million views.

 Dove and Women’s Transformation

 Keith Boykin’s post on Twitter

 Dove filmed a video with the slogan, “If you had wash marks on your skin, what would be written on them?”